YaswanthGotham/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

+Problems with above codebase:

+1. x and y values are not final
+2. x and y values are exposed
+3. point class does not have any behavior
+4. DRY